LorenzoTrapani/Philosophers/README.md

+# Introduction

-The Philosophers project is an essential part of the 42 curriculum.
-It tasks students with creating a simulation of the dining philosophers problem using threads and mutexes.
-This project aims to improve understanding of concurrency, synchronization, and efficient coding practices in C.
+The Philosophers project is part of the 42 curriculum and is based on the famous dining philosophers problem.
+This problem illustrates challenges in concurrent programming, where multiple processes must share resources without causing deadlocks or resource starvation.

-OBJECTIVE:
-- Simulate Philosophers' Dining: Implement a simulation where philosophers alternately eat, think, and sleep, using shared resources (forks).
+# Objectives

+The main objective of this project is to solve synchronization issues in a multithreaded environment.
+You will simulate the behavior of philosophers who alternate between thinking, eating, and sleeping, while avoiding situations like deadlocks.

+# Problem Overview

+In the dining philosophers problem, several philosophers are seated around a circular table.
+Each philosopher can either be thinking or eating.
+The number of forks is the same of the philosophers, however each one of them needs two forks to eat.

+Key Challenges:

-- Thread Management: Create threads for each philosopher and ensure proper synchronization to avoid race conditions.
+  - Concurrency Management: Ensure proper synchronization between philosophers without causing race conditions.
+  - Avoiding Deadlock: Prevent the philosophers from being stuck in a situation where none can proceed.
-- Mutex Usage: Use mutexes to manage access to shared resources (forks) and prevent data races.
+  - Resource Sharing: Control access to shared resources (forks) using mutexes.
-- Monitor Philosopher State: Use an external thread to monitor the state of philosophers and ensure they don't starve.
-- Error Handling: Ensure thorough error handling to prevent unexpected crashes (segmentation faults, bus errors, etc.).
-- Memory Management: Properly manage dynamic memory allocation to avoid memory leaks.

-KEY FEATURES:
-- Philosopher Threads: Each philosopher is represented by a separate thread.
-- Fork Management: Use mutexes to manage access to forks and ensure proper synchronization.
-- State Monitoring: An external thread monitors the state of each philosopher to ensure they do not starve.
-- Logging State Changes: Log state changes (eating, thinking, sleeping) with timestamps to track the behavior of philosophers.
+Project Requirements:

+  - The program must create a number of philosophers and simulate their behavior.
+  - Each philosopher should act independently in a loop of thinking, picking up forks, eating, and sleeping.
+  - Philosophers must not starve: they should always get a chance to eat.
+  - Implement proper handling of shared resources to avoid conflicts.
+  - The program should end cleanly, ensuring all resources are freed.